etcet/www.etcet.net/posts/2011-09-30-curry-and-its-partial-application.md

 --
 title: Curry and it's Partial Application
 tags: haskell, currying
-keywords: haskell, currying, partial function application --
+keywords: haskell, currying, partial function application, lambda, anonymous functions, learn you a haskell for great good --

 I'm reading through the excellent [Learn You a Haskell for Great Good] book and arrived at the explanation of currying.
 After reading it carefully, I wasn't sure that I got it.
 Turned out, I didn't.
 At least not untill I finished writing the following post, trying to explain it to you.
 I'll start with a part of the theory behind currying, followed by using this theory in _partial function_ applications.